joaopedrobiu6/osiris_utils/docs/source/index.rst

    api/utilities

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
-   :caption: Contributing:
+   :caption: How to Contribute:
    :hidden:

-   ../../CONTRIBUTING.rst
+   contrib